-You may have heard of a collective investment trust, but what is a CIT, exactly?
-Also known as a commingled trust or collective trust fund, a CIT is a pooled investment fund that’s similar to a traditional mutual fund — but a CIT falls under a different regulatory path and may offer lower fees and tax advantages.
+A collective investment trust (CIT), also commonly called a commingled trust or collective trust fund, is a pooled investment fund that’s similar to a traditional mutual fund — but a CIT falls under a different regulatory path and may offer lower fees and tax advantages.

 How a Collective Income Trust Works